Skip to content

 Rear-seat passengers are treated to a host of features, including thoughtful phone pockets stitched into the seatbacks, USB-C ports to charge devices, armrest cupholders and flock-lined door bins to stop items rattling.

 The Octavia is a great choice for families, whether you pick the hatchback or the estate.
-The doors open nice and wide so it’s easy to extract young children, the Isofix points are clearly visible and there’s probably enough space that toddlers will struggle to kick the front seats.
+The doors open nice and wide so it’s easy to extract young children, the Isofix points are clearly visible and there’s enough space that toddlers will struggle to kick the front seats.

 Boot space